Inhomogeneous quenches and GHD in the $\nu = 1$ QSSEP model: Diffusive domain wall melting

 where

 Taking into account that $\langle e^{i(\varepsilon_k(t)-\varepsilon_q(t))}\rangle=e^{-4Dt\sin^2((k-q)/2)}$, we eventually find

 In the thermodynamic limit $L \to \infty$, we have

 where $I_x(z)$ is the modified Bessel function of first kind.
 If we take the diffusive hydrodynamic limit, i.e. $j-j' \to \infty$ and $t \to \infty$ with the ratio $(j-j')/\sqrt{t}$ fixed, in Eq.~\eqref{eq:mathcalG_thermo}, we obtain $\mathcal{G}_{j-j'}(t) \simeq e^{-(j-j')^2/(4 Dt )}/\sqrt{4\pi D t}$.
 This is precisely the propagator of the diffusion equation~\eqref{eq:diffeq}, whose convolution with $\varrho(x,0)$ provides the density profile in Eq.~\eqref{eq:hydro_prof}.
 We remark that this diffusive transport is a result of averaging of different ballistic realizations.
+Since the diffusion constant $D$ only amounts to a rescaling of time in this model, we will set $D = 1$ in what follows.

 \textbf{Entanglement spreading.} Let us now move on to study the time evolution of the entanglement entropy~\eqref{eq:vn_ent}.
 In principle, in the hydrodynamic limit, its leading contribution comes from the Yang–Yang entropy of the macrostate defined by the local occupation density $n_k(x)$ for the spatial region $A$~\cite{bfpc-18}